dominodatalab/LLM-Workshop/admin/admin_readme.md

 - [ ] **Customer_Name_NoSpace** - e.g. *acme_insurance*
 - [ ] **Use_Case** - a short form title of the use case e.g. *Car Policy*
 - [ ] **Example_Question** - e.g. *What is my excess?*

+## TODO:
+Get added as an official template?